 Used for ages as a natural remedy for many skin ailments, lavender comes with anti-inflammatory, antifungal, antimicrobial, and antibacterial properties.
 Lavender oil is one of the few that can prevent the growth of skin bacteria!

-It boosts the healing process of the skin (in case of wounds, cuts, scrapes) which makes it one of the best essential oils for sunburn.
+It boosts the healing process of the skin (in case of wounds, cuts, scrapes).
 It’s also quickly absorbed and soothing to the skin.
 Beneficial in healing the burns, it also helps to treat and minimize scars.
 You can wave that irritation goodbye!

 Sandalwood has cooling and anti-inflammatory properties.
-It can soothe the skin, which makes it one of the best essential oils for sunburn.
+It can soothe the skin, which makes it an excellent natural remedy for sunburn.

 Sandalwood oil provides a natural relief from inflammation when applied topically.
 It is both antimicrobial and antiseptic, which means that this EO fights the germs that cause infection, which makes it a great disinfectant.
 Apart from this (and the soothing and the cooling of the skin), sandalwood oil for sunburn is great because it also helps to even the tan.

 Sandalwood is a very potent EO, so when applying it topically, make sure dilute it with a carrier oil.

 A popular oil in aromatherapy, geranium is especially beneficial for healthy skin and wellbeing of the mind.
 It can relieve stress and restores the skin health.